netlify/terraform-provider-netlify/UPDATING_OPENAPI_JSON.md

 1. Add a `package_path` property of type string to the `Repo` object.
 1. Duplicate the `Site` object into `PartialSite` and remove the `required` properties.
 1. Change `updateSite` operation to use the `PartialSite` object as the request body schema (NOTE: not the response body schema).
+1. Change the type of `LogDrain.id` to `string`.
+1. Add the various `log_drains` paths from `bitballoon-openapi`'s `openapi.json` file.
+1. Remove the required properties from the `LogDrainServiceConfig` object.
+1. Add properties to the `LogDrainServiceConfig` object, by copying it from an earlier version of the `openapi.json`.
+1. Change the request body of the `Log Drains-update` operation to use the `LogDrain` object (copy from `Log Drains-create`).